Blunde1/PhD_Thesis_BL/README.md

-# PhD thesis template
+# PhD thesis for Berent Lunde
-LaTeX template for PhD thesis at the University of Stavanger.
+LaTeX raw PhD thesis at the University of Stavanger for Berent Lunde.

-See this [blog post](https://www.kjartako.no/post/phd-thesis-template/) for more information.